Frequently Asked Questions

 What data does Eatomate collect?

-Receipt scans (stored for 30 days then automatically deleted), barcode data, pantry inventory, meal logs, and nutrition history.
-We also collect account info (email, name, height/weight for calculations).
+Receipt scans (stored for 30 days then automatically deleted), barcode data, pantry inventory, meal logs, nutrition history, exercise logs, and body composition measurements.
+We also collect account info (email, name, height/weight/age/gender for calculations).
+Your city and country are stored in your profile; store locality is derived from receipts (raw addresses are immediately discarded).
 See our Privacy Policy for complete details.

 Do you sell my data?